iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 experiment tracking features are at the core of our ecosystem of open MLOps tools.

-Today we are proud to launch a new product that extends how machine learning teams can use
-DVC: our extension for Visual Studio Code.
+Today we are proud to launch a new product that extends how machine learning teams can use DVC: our extension for Visual Studio Code.

 With this extension, you get a full VS Code-native experimentation platform for your machine learning projects.
-You can control datasets and models, run experiments, view metrics, create plots, and much more, all from the comfort of your IDE.
+You can control datasets and models, run experiments, view metrics, create plots, and much more.
+You can do this all from the comfort of your IDE, without the need for external services or logins.

 <video controlslist="nodownload" preload="metadata" autoplay muted loop
 style="width:100%;"><source src="/uploads/images/2022-06-14/overview.mp4" type="video/mp4">